 If you’re like most Americans, you probably rely on your car to get you to and from basically anywhere you need to go.
 Whether it would be work, the grocery store, or even to your best friend’s house – your car is what keeps your life moving.
 With so many people relying on their vehicles, it comes as no surprise that motor vehicle deaths in the United States have dramatically risen over the last 100 years.
 According to the National Highway Traffic Safety Administration (NHTSA), an agency of the U.S. Executive Branch which specializes in car accident reports, 37,461 people were killed in a car accident in 2016 – an average of 102 people per day.

-The causes for such accidents vary in several ways ranging from poor weather conditions to texting and driving, or even due to sleep deprivation.
+The causes for such accidents vary in several ways ranging from poor weather conditions, overused high beams, to texting and driving, or even due to sleep deprivation.
 In fact, the NHTSA reported that in 2013 alone, drowsy driving was responsible for 72,000 crashes & 800 deaths.
 Although it should be noted that some sources such as AAA’s Foundation for Traffic Safety claim these numbers are underestimated and there had been 6,000 fatalities rather than only 800.
 Read more about falling asleep at the wheel.

 However, despite the chances of a car accident being so high, most Americans wouldn’t even consider giving up their car for a “safer” method of transportation.
 With that said, it’s crucial for any driver to know what to do after a car accident if they find themselves in one.

 What to Do in a Car Accident

 If you ever get into a car accident, the most important thing to do is stay calm.
 Pull your vehicle over to the side of the road and ensure that you are parked in a safe location.
 Engage your hazard lights in order to make those passing more aware of you.
 While most car accident injuries happen as a result of the crash itself, many drivers (and even police officers) have actually been struck by other drivers unaware of their presence passing by.